Tom Brady announces departure from New England Patriots - France 24

 "Although my football journey will take place elsewhere, I appreciate everything that we have achieved and am grateful for our incredible TEAM accomplishments," Brady said in a statement.

+"I don't know what my football future holds but it is time for me to open a new stage for my life and career," he added.

-Brady is widely regarded as the greatest quarterback in NFL history, winning a record six Super Bowl titles in a career that has spanned three decades.
+Brady is widely regarded as the greatest quarterback in NFL history, winning a record six Super Bowl titles in a career with the Patriots that has spanned three decades.

 He has won a record four Super Bowl MVP awards and has been the NFL's season MVP three times -- in 2007, 2010 and 2017.